 End Screen (Live Stream End Screen)

-A visual section shown at the end of a live stream (especially on YouTube) promoting related content, subscriptions, or CTAs.
+A visual section is shown at the end of a live stream (especially on YouTube) promoting related content, subscriptions, or CTAs.

 Edge Server

-A CDN node located geographically close to the user to reduce latency and deliver streaming content faster and more efficiently.
+A CDN node is located geographically close to the user to reduce latency and deliver streaming content faster and more efficiently.

 Egress Bandwidth